astrofra/astrofra/README.md

 ### ***2013*** Within the Mesh (of Eryx)

-A derivative work, inspired by a Lovecraft short story and an iconic demoscene production, using some of their "open" 3D files.
+A derivative work, inspired by a [Lovecraft & Sterling short story](https://en.wikipedia.org/wiki/In_the_Walls_of_Eryx) and [an iconic demoscene production](https://www.pouet.net/prod.php?which=31088), using some of their "open" 3D files.
 Winner of the 2nd place at the Evoke 2013, in the "PC Demos" competition.
 Here I have tried to communicate the emotions suggested by the reading of the novel through a subjective sequence shot.
 Produced with the help of [Jean-Marie Lamarche-Deminal](https://www.artstation.com/kaanlee), 3D artist and [Mathieu `Alkama` Moncharmont](https://soundcloud.com/alkama), musician.

 ![](img/work-perso-003.png)<br>
 <sub>_Screenshots of "Within the Mesh" and preparatory sketch, 2013._</sub><br>